centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-ssl.md

 The SSL addon provides a user friendly interface to automatically import SSL certificates as WHMCS products.
 In addition, it gives the possibility to update prices based on current cost and configurable margins.

-The SSL provisioning module connects to the configured registrar module and allows you to register and maintain SSL certificates over HEXONET or RRPproxy.
+The SSL provisioning module connects to the configured registrar module and allows you to register and maintain SSL certificates over HEXONET or CentralNic Reseller.

 ## Supported Features

 The CentralNic SSL Module supports the following functions and features:

-- Support for the CentralNic brands [HEXONET](//hexonet.net) and [RRPproxy](//rrpproxy.net)
+- Support for the CentralNic brands [HEXONET](//hexonet.net) and [CentralNic Reseller](//www.centralnicreseller.com)
 - SSL Provisioning Module
   - Support for both productive and test (OT&E) environments
   - Create, renew and revoke certificates